John-Abbott-College/6A6-Notes/assignments/Assignment2.md

   - To set the `IsFavorite` property, use`MessageFlags.Flagged`

 - `public ObservableMessage(MimeMessage mimeMessage, UniqueId uniqueId)`:

   - `MimeMessage` doesn't have a `UniqueId` field, the service class must pass this information to the constructor alongside message.
   - All fields can be extracted from the `MimeMessage`

+- **UPDATE MARCH 10**:

+  - The `MimeMessage` doesn't contain the `MessageFlags`.
+Keep both flags to default values.
+This constructor will only be required when downloading an email in full.